junaidi-ai/med-vllm/docs/CLI.md

 - Stdin (pipe): `cat note.txt | python -m medvllm.cli inference ner`

 If no input is provided, the CLI reads from stdin when piped; otherwise it errors.

+Notes on input size:
+- If `--input` file size exceeds ~2MB, the CLI prints a warning that processing may be slow.
+- If stdin input exceeds ~20k characters, the CLI prints a warning suggesting a smaller excerpt.

 ## Inference Commands